Gondola cable cars:

 The skiing available around Alpbach is linked by a modern eight-passenger gondola to the neighbouring Wildschönau Valley, providing 145km (91 miles) of mostly easy to intermediate level pistes in the Ski Juwel area.

 Alpbach's own ski area is quite small by modern standards although ideal for beginners and young families.
 The new combined area however has a quarter of its terrain suited to advanced skiers, with black runs and off-piste routes.
 There are long runs near the village too, including off-piste blacks down from the Gmahkopf, while powder skiing can be good between the trees when the snow is fresh.

-Alpbach’s core market of beginners and recreational intermediates now have even more options, with 35km (22 miles) of blue runs and 78km (48 miles) of reds available in the Ski Juwel.
+Alpbach’s core market of beginners and recreational intermediates now has even more options, with 35km (22 miles) of blue runs and 78km (48 miles) of reds available in the Ski Juwel.